Alexkist/Server-Eye/README.md

 # Server Eye
-A Mod designed for [Forge](https://files.minecraftforge.net/net/minecraftforge/forge/) that aims to assist Server Owners prevent Players with certian Mods from joining.
+A Mod designed for [Forge](https://files.minecraftforge.net/net/minecraftforge/forge/) and [NeoForge](https://neoforged.net/) that aims to assist Server Owners prevent Players with certian Mods from joining.